Fardin96/rtk-vite-example/README.md

 # Learning-RTK-Query
 Just getting my hands dirty with redux-toolkit.
 Learning all the common use-cases including both synchronous and asynchronous logic and data fetching.
+Also, my first encounter with vite.

 # React + Vite